-The latest brilliant dark comedy series Bad Sisters is here with a brilliant cast and great storylines.
+The brilliant dark comedy series Bad Sisters quickly became one of the best series Apple TV+ has to offer with its brilliant cast and great storylines.
 The dark comedy series manages to be both genuinely funny and at times deeply disturbing.
 The Apple TV+ series stars Sharon Hogan, Eve Hewson, Claes Bang, Sarah Greene, Anne-Marie Duff, Eva Birthistle, Brian Gleeson, and Daryl McCormack.
-The brilliant has recently been renewed for a second season here are some shows you could watch while waiting for the highly anticipated second season.
+The Brilliant was renewed for a second season and if you are also waiting for Season 2 to come out here are some shows you could watch until then.

 Synopsis: Based on Liane Moriarty’s bestselling book, this subversive, darkly comedic drama series tells the tale of three mothers of first-graders whose seemingly perfect lives unravel to the point of murder.
 Reese Witherspoon, Nicole Kidman and Shailene Woodley head up a stellar cast in this Monterey-set drama that begins with a suspicious homicide at an elementary-school fundraiser.
 Though the victim and the perpetrator initially remain a mystery, it appears that the murder was spawned by rivalries and secrets surrounding the trio of young moms.
 Alexander Skarsgard, Laura Dern, Adam Scott, Zoe Kravitz, James Tupper and Jeffrey Nordling co-star.